xuipiecy/heheh/README.md

-  { path: 'add-product', component: AddProductComponent, canActivate: [AuthGuard] }, { path: 'manage-products', component: ManageProductsComponent, canActivate: [AuthGuard] }, { path: 'update-product/:id', component: UpdateProductComponent, canActivate: [AuthGuard] }, { path: '**', redirectTo: '' }
+  { path: 'add-product', component: AddProductComponent, canActivate: [AuthGuard] }, { path: 'manage-products', component: ManageProductsComponent, canActivate: [AuthGuard] }, { path: 'update-product/:id', component: UpdateProductComponent, canActivate: [AuthGuard] }, { path: 'merchant-product-detail/:id', component: MerchantProductDetailComponent, canActivate: [AuthGuard] },
+  { path: '**', redirectTo: '' }
 ];
 ```

-#### 7. Product Visibility for Merchants
-Merchants should only see their own products, which is already handled by the `GET /api/ProductController/MerchantGetProdut` endpoint used in `ManageProductsComponent` and `MerchantDashboardComponent`.
-Customers, on the other hand, use `GET /api/ProductController/GetAllProducts` in `HomeComponent` to see all products.
-This distinction is already implemented correctly.
+**Explanation**:
+- Created `MerchantProductDetailComponent` to display detailed product information.
+- Included an image on the left and product details on the right for a professional layout.
+- Added buttons to edit the product or return to the manage products page.

 ---

-### Summary of Implementation
+### Summary of Changes
+- **Navbar**:
-- **Navbar for Merchants**:
+  - Removed "Products" and "Deals" links for merchants.
-  - Updated `HeaderComponent` to show a merchant-specific dropdown with "Dashboard", "Add Product", "Manage Products", "Profile", and "Logout".
-  - Hid the "Cart" option for merchants.
+  - Hid the search bar for merchants.
+  - Updated the dropdown to use professional labels ("Create Product").
+- **Home Page**:
+  - Redirected merchants to `/merchant-dashboard` using `RoleRedirectGuard`.
 - **Merchant Dashboard**:
-  - Created `MerchantDashboardComponent` to display stats (total products, total stock, average rating) and quick links to add and manage products.
-- **Add Product**:
-  - Created `AddProductComponent` to allow merchants to add new products with a form matching the `ProductRequest` DTO.
+  - Fixed average rating to exclude products with no reviews.
+  - Added "Low Stock Products" metric.
+  - Redesigned with a professional card layout, color-coded metrics, and no emojis.
 - **Manage Products**:
+  - Added a "Create Product" button.
+  - Displayed product images.
+  - Used a grid layout for a cleaner presentation.
+  - Added a "View Details" link to navigate to the new `MerchantProductDetailComponent`.
+- **Merchant Product Detail**:
-  - Created `ManageProductsComponent` to list the merchant’s products with options to update or delete them.
+  - Created a detailed view for products with an option to edit.
-- **Update Product**:
-  - Created `UpdateProductComponent` to allow merchants to edit existing products.
-- **Product Visibility**:
+- **Professional Tone**:
-  - Ensured merchants only see their own products via `MerchantGetProdut` API, while customers see all products via `GetAllProducts`.
+  - Removed all emojis and used professional terminology throughout.

 ---

 ### Test
 1. **Login as Merchant**:
-   - Log in with a merchant account.
+   - Navbar should only show "Home" (redirects to dashboard).
-   - The navbar dropdown should show "Dashboard", "Add Product", "Manage Products", "Profile", and "Logout".
+   - Dropdown should show "Profile", "Update Profile", "Dashboard", "Create Product", "Manage Products", "Logout".
 2. **Merchant Dashboard**:
-   - Navigate to `/merchant-dashboard`—should show total products, total stock, and average rating.
+   - Should show total products, total stock, low stock products, and average rating (excluding unreviewed products).
-   - Click "Add New Product" or "Manage Products" to navigate to those pages.
-3. **Add Product**:
-   - Go to `/add-product`, fill in the form, and submit—should redirect to `/manage-products` after success.
+   - Layout should look clean and professional.
-4. **Manage Products**:
+3. **Manage Products**:
-   - Go to `/manage-products`—should list only the merchant’s products.
-   - Click "Update" to edit a product, or "Delete" to remove it (with confirmation).
-5. **Update Product**:
-   - Go to `/update-product/:id`, edit the product details, and submit—should redirect to `/manage-products` after success.
+   - Should display products in a grid with images.
+   - Should have a "Create Product" button at the top.
+   - Clicking "View Details" should take you to the product detail page.
+4. **Merchant Product Detail**:
+   - Should show all product details with an image.
+   - Should have an "Edit Product" button linking to `/update-product/:id`.

-This implementation provides a robust and merchant-focused experience, leveraging your backend APIs effectively.
-Let me know if you’d like to refine anything further! 🚀
+This implementation provides a professional and merchant-focused experience.
+Let me know if you’d like further refinements! 🚀